Madhurey: Music

-One song " Varanda Varanda" is included only in the screen and not in the audio disc separately.
+One song " Varanda Varanda", sung by Pushpavanam Kuppusamy, is included only in the screen and not in the audio disc separately.

 Reception

 Ananda Vikatan rated the film 39 out of 100.
 Malathi Rangarajan of The Hindu wrote that "It isn't just a question of pace — cohesiveness is what is missing in "Madhura".
 Malini Mannath of Chennai Online noted that "Producing, scripting and directing it, he seems to have concentrated more on the glamour and the frills, alternating action with dance numbers, and missing out on a coherent script".
+Sify wrote "You can?t judge a film by its teaser trailors.
+After that racy entertainer, Ghilli, everyone anticipated Vijay's next release to be a cracker of a movie, Alas, it turns out to be another assembly-line product, particularly post-interval.
+Still Vijay makes the film happening with his macho heroism, savvy one-liners and knockout performance.
+Clearly he is at home, playing this larger-than life character".
 Visual Dasan of Kalki called it a "chocolate pill" for Vijay's fans.
+G. Ulaganathan of Deccan Herald called it "a typical Vijay film with all the ingredients that would satisfy his fans".

+Box office

+The film was a box office success and ran for 150 days.